onelharrison/basic-flask-app/todo/create_a_makefile.md

 python -m pipenv install
 ```

-Here's how to add a make target named `install` to the Makefile that uses the above commands.
+Copy the following into the Makefile to add the `install` target that uses the above commands.

 ```
 install: